Article Table Of Contents

 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
-For Indiana, that meant a total of 73 cities.
+For indiana, that meant a total of 73 cities.
+You can download the data here.

-Read on to see why Bloomington is the talk of the town while St. John is probably a bit on the boring side.
+Read on to see why Bloomington is the talk of the town while Hobart is probably a bit on the boring side.

-There You Have It – The Best Cities for Singles in Indiana for 2019
+There You Have It - The Best Cities for Singles in indiana for 2020

 For more Indiana reading, check out: